Mobile App Dev

 The Hard Stuff - iPhone App Design Edition

 I was talking to my latest iPhone App customer today, and now that we’re both able to look at the prototype, we were talking about the features that we could add before the shipping version, or not.
 We talked about trade-offs, and I heard myself saying the same thing I’ve said many times before, so I thought I’d write it down.
-There are three really hard things about iPhone Apps (at least to me - I have a background Enterprise and Web Apps).

 2 min read